Last updated: June 2026 | By Evolving Home Team

-An Energy Performance Certificate (EPC) gives your home an energy efficiency rating from A to G. Understanding what these ratings mean, how they're calculated, and their impact on your energy bills and home value is crucial for any homeowner.
+An Energy Performance Certificate (EPC) gives your home an energy efficiency rating from A to G. Understanding what these ratings mean, how they're calculated, and their limits helps you plan upgrades without over-reading a single letter on the certificate.

 What Do EPC Ratings A-G Mean?